abbottwhitley/autonomous_vehicle_design/Module_1/README.md

 ## Summary

-Serial communication between an Arduino and another computer provides
+>Serial communication between an Arduino and another computer provides
-- Arduino State Information
+>- Arduino State Information
-- Transmission of control commands from computer to Arduino
+>- Transmission of control commands from computer to Arduino
+>
+> Both lesson 1 and lesson 2 are simple forms of serial communication.
+The python serial port connection was configured with no read timeout, meaning that all read functions will block (not return) until data is read.
+Often, this is not practical, as more complex programs cannot sit and wait forever for a function to return.
+Timeout values are determined, based on hardware and software requirements.
+When a read or write function may return due to a timeout, the program must then track how much data has sent and received.
+When multiple bytes are involved, we must design our messages so that an application may recognize the start and end of a message.
+>